nguyenngoclongdev/vs-terminal-keeper/README.md

   <img src="https://github.com/nguyenngoclongdev/cdn/raw/HEAD/images/terminal-keeper/terminal-keeper-showcase-reverse.gif">
 </p>

-Terminal Keeper simplifies the management of terminal sessions in Visual Studio Code, making it easier and more convenient than ever.
-Restore previous sessions, manage your workspace effortlessly, and customize your terminal with vibrant themes.
+Elevate your terminal experience!
+Effortlessly configuration, seamlessly restore your last session, and manage sessions with ease.
+Personalize your workspace with colorful themes and boost productivity by importing commands swiftly.

 If you find this extension useful for your projects, please consider supporting me by [Github](https://github.com/sponsors/nguyenngoclongdev), [Patreon](https://patreon.com/nguyenngoclong), [KO-FI](https://ko-fi.com/nguyenngoclong) or [Paypal](https://paypal.me/longnguyenngoc).
 It's a great way to help me maintain and improve this tool in the future.
 Your support is truly appreciated!